sararunda/mayoral-assignment/README.md

 - SCSS and BEM format for styles.
 - Flex and Grid for adapting lists to different formats.
 - SCSS files divided according to each component.

+## 4.Trade off :bulb:

+- Use of **Typescript** and **Next js**: has been new to me, so I need to practice and study the documentation much better.
+For now, the types have been used for the properties and functions of my components.

+- Next images: It is necessary to change the **img** element for the **Imag**e component.
+I haven't had time to do it because I need to know exactly what properties it needs and study its conditions.

+- Unit **test**: I have applied tests to one of the components but I need to study more about the Jest documentation and test the remaining components.